 Left recurrent laryngeal nerve (branches from the anterior vagal trunk in the thorax)

-Loops under the arch of the aorta and ascends into the larynx
+The left recurrent laryngeal nerve loops under the arch of the aorta and ascends into the larynx.
+It provides motor innervation to intrinsic laryngeal muscles.

-Provide parasympathetic and visceral innervation to the heart
+The cardiac branches provide parasympathetic and visceral innervation to the heart.

 We also know that the vagus nerve supplies the sinoatrial and atrioventricular nodes of the heart with parasympathetic innervation.
 Patients who lose vagal tone may lose the parasympathetic tone in these regions, allowing uncontrolled sympathetic activity presenting as a refractory tachycardia.
 While quite rare, keep this in the back of your mind!